Find Out How 100 Lunges A Day Can Help You With Your Fitness Journey

 OMAD or Alternate fasting may also be an option, yet it requires planning and attention to how your body responds to it.

-For instance, you are likely to burn more calories riding a bike, which makes a good side activity too – plus, it boosts your cardio health as well.
+For instance, you are likely to burn more calories riding a bike, which makes a good side activity too – plus, this boosts your cardio health as well.

 How many Lunges a day for Beginners?

 You can add this workout to your essential fitness exercises that you can do at home, or even use it as part of exercises for seniors.